benjamin-ackerman/R_products_tutorial/README.md

 ----------
 ## Additional Resources

 Want to learn more about building R packages and Shiny apps?
-Here are some useful books and blogposts to check out:
+Here are some useful books, blog posts and tutorials to check out:

 ##### R Packages:
 - [R Packages book](http://r-pkgs.had.co.nz/) by Hadley Wickham